 - The Torch Press Imprints collection

-- A collection of Bibles in some 225 languages of the world
+- A collection of Bibles in over 225 languages of the world

 - A collection of the Limited Editions Club books (nearing completion)